Education in Oman: Secondary education

 Lasts for three years or you can graduate at any time.

 Oman retains a number of grammar schools of international renown and a majority of which are private educational establishments offering Classics beyond Latin and Greek to include the ancient literary studies of Sanskrit, Hebrew and Arabic.
-Notable ones include Al Sahwa Schools, The American International School of Muscat, Pakistan School Muscat, Pakistan School Salalah, Indian School Muscat, American British Academy, the British School Muscat, the Indian School Al Ghubra and The Sultan's School.
+Notable ones include Al Sahwa Schools, The American International School Muscat The American International School of Muscat, Pakistan School Muscat, Pakistan School Salalah, Indian School Muscat, American British Academy, the British School – Muscat British School Muscat, the Indian School Al Ghubra, the Indian School Al Wadi Al Kabir International, the Indian School Al Wadi Al Kabir and The Sultan's School.

 Higher education

-The Omani higher education system is relatively young, as the first public university in Oman, Sultan Qaboos University was founded in 1986.
+The Omani higher education system is relatively young, as the first public university in Oman, Sultan Qaboos University, was founded in 1986.
 Prior to the establishment of SQU, the government sent some students to pursue higher education studies in neighbouring Arab countries like UAE, Kuwait, Jordan and Egypt.
 Also some students were awarded scholarships to study in the UK and America.

 SQU is self-administered and has nine colleges.
 The colleges of Arts and Social Sciences, Commerce and Economics, Education, Law, and Nursing offer bachelor's and some master's degrees.
 Starting from September 2008, SQU began introducing PhD studies in its colleges of Agriculture and Marine Sciences, Medicine and Health Sciences, Engineering, and Science.
 A bachelor's degree takes about five years, as the first is spent studying English, and the second studying relevant science subjects; the last three years are dedicated to core degree units.
 A medicine degree takes seven years.
 The public university is normally visited by Omanis only.
 Expatriates go – as a general rule – to private universities or study abroad.

 Oman's Ministry of Higher Education administers the six Colleges of Applied Sciences.
 These were formerly colleges of education, but in 2005 Royal Decree No. 62/2007 was issued to transform them to better cater to the current labour market in fields such as international business administration, communication, design, engineering, and IT.
 They are located in Ibri, Nizwa, Salalah, Sohar, Sur, and Rustaq.
 The College of Applied Sciences in Rustaq is the only one that still offers an education degree.
 The Ministry also has a department that sanctions private colleges and universities.

-Sohar University takes pride in being the first private university in the Sultanate of Oman, which was inaugurated on 11 September 2001.
-The Sohar University has been granted institutional accreditation from the Omani Authority for Academic Accreditation and Quality Assurance of Education (OAAAQA).
-Additionally, the Australian Computer Society has accredited the majority of the computing programs offered by the University.
-The University is home to a number of research projects, ranging from the study of renewable energy sources to the development of artificial intelligence technologies.
-A high-tech manufacturing incubator Intaj Suhar has been set up at Sohar University to support the manufacturing sector and industrial innovation in Oman.